jkimlab/msPIPE/README.md

 		* Genomic_Context_CpG.pdf : a bar plot for average methylation level of each genomic context (gene, exon, intron, promoter, and intergenic)
 		* hist_sample1_CXX.pdf : the distribution of methylation in CX context (CXX is one of CpG, CHG, and CHH)

 If DMC/DMR analysis is performed, `DMR` directory will be created in `Aanlaysis` directory.
-When the DMC/DMR analysis is performed, GO enrichment test will be carried out for the gene set with DMCs in their promoter.
+When the DMC/DMR analysis is performed using *methylKit*, GO enrichment test will be carried out for the gene set with DMCs in their promoter.

 * Examples of output files and directories in `DMR` for comparison pair sample1 and sample2